All Episodes

 And the idea that letting in millions more illegals would have secured Republican majorities is literally nuts.

-What was I saw a poll over the weekend that 62% of Hispanics are going to vote for Hillary or something like that for Democrats?
+What was, I saw a poll over the weekend that 62% of Hispanics are going to vote for Hillary or something like that for Democrats.

-As though that's that's not new.
+As though that's not new.

 But it's been that way constantly.

-That's it's it's never been the case that the Republicans got the Hispanic vote.
+It's never been the case that the Republicans got the Hispanic vote.

 Maybe, you know what?

-Let's embrace Sharpton and Jackson and show the black Americans that we're on their corner and they'll vote for us, right?
+It'll show the black Americans that we're on their corner and they'll vote for us, right?

-Uh maybe we should just morph into Democrats.
+Maybe we should just morph into Democrats.

 Maybe what the Republican Party should do is just either go away or become Democrats.